Fabrics made with polyester scrim and coated with PVC are the most popular coated fabrics for architectural applications.

 Architectural PVC coated fabrics are most commonly made with a liquid PVC coating on both sides of the scrim.
 This is done in a knife coating process.

 In many cases a finish topcoat is applied which provides better resistance against dirt by sealing off the plasticizers in the PVC, which otherwise migrate to the surface and make it sticky.
-Some finish coatings also provide additional UV resistance which extends the life of the fabric.
+Some finish coatings provide additional UV resistance which extends the life of the fabric, and some provide a surface that is dirt-repellent.

 These fabrics tend to be highly durable, often lasting for two decades.
 We use specialized equipment in our manufacturing which allows us to offer up to a 25 year pro-rated manufacturer warranty on the highest quality architectural fabrics.